ratschlab/immunopepper/README.md

 - `--tag-normals`: Default = ''.
 Name for the normal cohort used for filtering.
 Needed when there are various normal cohorts.
 It will be added to the final output name in order to identify against what normal cohort were the samples filtered.
 - `--tag-prefix`: Default = ''.
 Prefix used for the output files.
 It is recommended when there are different conditions being studied.

-*Optional normal samples statistical filter parameters*: Parameters to fit a negative binomial distribution on normal kmers and use a probabilistic threshold for normal background inclusion.
-- `--statistical`: #TODO: not used in the code
-- `--expr-high-limit-normal`: #TODO: not used in the code
-- `--threshold-noise-normal`: #TODO: not used in the code
-- `--tissue-grp-files`: #TODO: not used in the code

 *Optional parameters for normal samples filtering*: Parameters to perform the step 2 of the normal filtering pipeline.
 - `--path-normal-matrix-segm`: Default = None.
 Path to the matrix of segment expression of kmers in normal samples.
 This corresponds to output 5 of [output, mode build](#output-files)
 - `--path-normal-matrix-edge`: Default = None.
 Path to the matrix of junction expression of kmers in normal samples.
 This corresponds to output 6 of [output, mode build](#output-files)